anu2213/TheMusicAppUI/README.md

 # TheMusicAppUI

-This is a simple music app UI built using Android Studio (Kotlin)as part of a learning exercise from [The Complete Android 14 & Kotlin Development Masterclass](https://www.udemy.com/) by Denis Panjuta.
+This is a simple music app UI built using Android Studio (Kotlin)

  Interface
 The app features a bottom navigation bar with three pages: